Yes, Alpha Phi Omega is a fraternity, but let’s not jump to conclusions just yet. There are a few things that set us apart from the rest:

 It is a national organization.
 The Zeta Upsilon chapter of BU is just one of the many parts that make up the fraternity.
 Alpha Phi Omega is the largest service fraternity in the world, with more than 400,000 brothers and over 350 chapters.
 We even have chapters and brothers all the way in the Philippines!
 With more and more chapters popping up each year, who knows how far APO can expand sharing the cardinal principles of leadership, friendship and service?

 Interested in joining?
-E-mail the pledgemasters at firstname.lastname@example.org for more information!
+E-mail the pledgemasters Sabrina and Victoria at email@example.com for more information!